anthonydb/practical-sql/faq-updates-errata.md

 In addition, avoid opening or changing CSV files with Excel or a text editor, which can lead to data loss or encoding changes.
 See page 135 of the book for details.

+### Chapter 5: Basic Math and Stats with SQL

+**median() function incompatible with PostgreSQL 14 and later**:

+An update to the `array_append()` function in PostgreSQL 14 breaks the user-defined `median()` function described on pages 69-70.
+This function has been removed from the 2nd Edition of the book, and users should focus on the `percentile_cont()` function for calculating medians and percentiles.

 ### Chapter 9: Inspecting and Modifying Data

 **Errata**: